sid-newby/tknyz/README.md

 ## Cursed-Beautiful Features You Didn't Ask For
 - 👁️ Demon KITTY is KVLT n face watches you count tokens
 - 💀 Beautiful ASCII art that gets more cursed the longer you look at it
-- 👁️ SHE SEE YOU
+- 👁️ SHE SEE YOU ᶠᶸᶜᵏMe𓀐𓂸
 - 🌀 Hypnotic repetition of the word "Beautiful" until it loses all meaning
 - 🧿 Protection from the evil eye (results may vary-SHE SEE YOU)